cargiocom/web3-functions/README.md

 2. Configure your local environment:

-- Complete your `.env` file with your private settings
+- Complete `.env` file with your private settings

 ```
 ALCHEMY_ID=